USDA FoodKeeper – Cold Storage Guidelines

 To determine if Instant Miso Soup has gone bad, look for any signs of mold, discoloration, or unusual texture changes like sliminess or clumping.
 Additionally, a rancid or off smell can indicate spoilage.
 If you notice any of these indicators, it's best to discard the soup to avoid foodborne illness.

 Instant Miso Soup can pose foodborne illness risks if not prepared or stored properly.
 Common pathogens to watch out for include bacteria like Salmonella and Listeria.
-To prevent illness, always use boiling water to prepare the soup, follow package instructions diligently, and avoid leaving prepared soup at room temperature for an extended period.
+To reduce the risk of foodborne illness, always use boiling water to prepare the soup, follow package instructions diligently, and avoid leaving prepared soup at room temperature for an extended period.
 High-risk scenarios include consuming expired or improperly stored miso soup.

 To maintain the freshness and flavor of Instant Miso Soup, store it in a cool, dry place away from direct sunlight and moisture.
 Once opened, reseal the package tightly or transfer the soup mix to an airtight container.
 For added flavor, consider customizing your miso soup with additional ingredients like mushrooms, spinach, or cooked chicken.